-Prior to the consummation of the Offerings, (i) Marciano International will be merged with and into Guess, (ii) all of the capital stock of Guess Italia will be contributed to GEBV, (iii) the Company will effect a 32.66 for 1 split of the Common Stock and (iv) the S Corporation Distribution will be effected, whereby the Company will distribute to the Principal Stockholders the S Distribution Notes.
-The Company will pay trusts for the respective benefit of Maurice Marciano, Paul Marciano and Armand Marciano (the "Marciano
+Prior to the consummation of the Offerings, (i) Marciano International will be merged with and into Guess, (ii) all of the capital stock of Guess Italia will be contributed to GEBV, (iii) the Company will effect a

-Trusts") an aggregate of \$300,000 in connection with the merger of Marciano International with and into the Company.
-Such \$300,000 payment is not included in the aggregate principal amount of the S Distribution Notes.
+32.66 for 1 split of the Common Stock and (iv) the S Corporation Distribution will be effected, whereby the Company will distribute to the Principal Stockholders the S Distribution Shares and the S Distribution Notes.
+The Company will pay trusts for the respective benefit of Maurice Marciano, Paul Marciano and Armand Marciano (the "Marciano Trusts") an aggregate of \$300,000 in connection with the merger of Marciano International with and into the Company.
+Such \$300,000 payment is in addition to and not included in the S Corporation Distribution.
 All of such transactions (together with the termination of the Company's S corporation status described above) are referred to herein as the "Reorganization."